takaito1/BGC-ARGO_analysis/README.md

 # BGC-ARGO_analysis

-This repo is used to search and download BGC-ARGO data focusing on oxyen
+This repo is used to search and download BGC-ARGO data focusing on dissolved oxyen data